-2.4 Concerns regarding the various implications of emerging technologies are not new, and the world has previously witnessed similar paradigm shifts across society, industry and economy that lead to new models of growth and innovation.
-There is a policy imperative to learn from these past experiences to better inform strategies to maximize the benefits promised by these technologies and foster innovation through balanced and considered policies.
+2.4 There are concerns regarding the various implications of emerging technologies and the particular challenges faced by developing countries to mobilize them for sustainable development.
+These kinds of concerns are not new, and the world has previously witnessed similar paradigm shifts across society, industry and economy that lead to new models of growth and innovation.
+There is a policy imperative to learn from these past experiences to better inform strategies to maximize the benefits promised by these technologies and foster sustainable development through balanced and considered policies.

 C-009 Comment from the United States of America